neon2-afk/secure-boot-with-grub/README.md

 If you choose not to reboot immediately, make sure to manually reboot later for changes to take effect:

 sudo reboot
+i had help from ai its my first project